Atheopagan

 Many thanks to Atheopagan Society Council member Robin C., who spearheaded this project and did hours of work developing the infrastructure for it, and to the whole Society Education Committee.
 Go check it out!

-Author of ATHEOPAGANISM: An Earth-Honoring Path Rooted in Science, Mark Green is the initiator of the Atheopagan path and editor at the Atheopaganism blog.
-With co-host Yucca, he records the weekly podcast The Wonder: Science-Based Paganism, makes YouTube videos, and creates materials and resources for practicing Atheopagans.
-He volunteers as a staffer to the Atheopagan Council to support the growth of Atheopaganism throughout the world.
-In his home of Sonoma County, California, in the occupied ancestral lands of the Southern Pomo and Coast Miwok peoples, he is best known as an activist and founder of Sonoma County Conservation Action, the largest environmental activism group by membership on the North Coast of California.
+Author of ATHEOPAGANISM: An Earth-Honoring Path Rooted in Science and ROUND WE DANCE: Creating Meaning Through Seasonal Rituals, Mark Green is the initiator of the Atheopagan path and editor at the Atheopaganism blog.
+He volunteers as a staffer to the Atheopagan Society Council to support the growth of Atheopaganism throughout the world.
+In his home of Sonoma County, California, in the occupied ancestral lands of the Southern Pomo and Coast Miwok peoples, he is best known as an environmental activist and founder of Sonoma County Conservation Action, the largest environmental activism group in his region.
+He continues to work in the conservation sphere, focusing particularly on protection of natural landscapes on California's federal public lands.

 Leave a Reply